-As of [ ], 2013, our investments in the [ ] industry (such as companies th at [ ]) represented approximate ly [ ]% of the fair value of the Legacy Portfo lio, our investments in the [ ] industry (such as companies that [ ]) represented approximately [ ]% of the fair value of the Legacy Portfolio, an d [ ] industry (such as cor npanies that [ ]) represented appr oximately [ ]% of the fair value e of the Legacy Portfolio.
+As of March 31, 2013, our investments in the consumer products industry (such as retailers or companies that provide business-to-consumer services) represented approximately 26% of the fair value of the Legacy Portfolio, our investments in the business services industry (such as companies that provide business-to-business services (as opposed to business-to-consumer goods or services)) represented approximately 18% of the fair value of the Legacy Portfolio, and general industrial industry (such as companies that manufacture, sell or lease capital equipment or manufactured goods or commodities to other businesses or government) represented approximately 18% of the fair value of the Legacy Portfolio.
 If an industry in which we have significant investments suffers from adverse business or economic conditions, as these industries have to varying degrees, a material portion of our investment portfolio could be affected adversely, which, in turn, could adversely affect our financial position and results of operations.